-Another thing that helps quite a bit is getting sexually stimulated before attempting anything butt related.
-Pornography, foreplay, or whatever is your go to to get your engines running will do the trick.
+Another thing that helps quite a bit is getting sexually stimulated before attempting anything butt-related.
+Pornography, foreplay, or whatever is your go-to to get your engines running should do the trick.

 From there, you can simply enjoy these new sensations or start experimenting with more fingers or smaller toys.